danbev/learning-ai/notes/rope.md

 When rotating the query and key vectors they are rotated in a certain way that is not caotic like the absolute poisitioning.
-For each position they are rotated a certain "fixes" amount of degrees (theta).
+For each position they are rotated a certain "fixed" amount of degrees (theta).

 Rotation:
 ```